percona/everest-doc/docs/administer/rbac.md

     The `admin-darkside` role has the following privileges:

     - The `admin-darkside` role can only view `the-dark-side` namespace.
-    - The `admin-darkside' role can view and update the database engines in only `the-dark-side` namespace
+    - The `admin-darkside' role can view and update the database engines only within `the-dark-side` namespace.
-    - The `admin-darkside` role can view, create, update, and delete the database clusters in only `the-dark-side` namespace
+    - The `admin-darkside` role can view, create, update, and delete the database clusters only within `the-dark-side` namespace
-    - The `admin-darkside` role can view the database clusters only in `the-dark-side` namespace.
+    - The `admin-darkside` role can view the database clusters only within `the-dark-side` namespace.
-    - The `admin-darkside` role can view, create, update, and delete the backup storages in only `the-dark-side` namespace
+    - The `admin-darkside` role can view, create, update, and delete the backup storages only within `the-dark-side` namespace.
-    - The `admin-darkside` role can view, create, update, and delete the monitoring instances in only `the-dark-side` namespace
+    - The `admin-darkside` role can view, create, update, and delete the monitoring instances only within `the-dark-side` namespace.